 Suppose a newly acquired customer pays a subscription of 20 each month to use the service provided by the business.
 After allowing for the costs to service the customer the gross margin percentage is 70%.

-The monthly gross margin contribution provided by the customer is calculated as follows.
+The calculation of the monthly gross margin contribution provided by the customer is as follows.